unxmaal/disco/README.md

 created from any number of other existing datasources, and doesn't tie DISCO to any one particular tool (cobbler, etc).
 The admin is free to create this structure on the server however they please.

-Given this, disco does not use a config file, all configuration parameters are present in this tree.
+Given this, disco does not use a config file.
+All configuration parameters are present in this tree.

 There are only two possible toplevel paths, /disco and /NODE_NAME.
 NODE_NAME is equal to the